celery/celery/sources/internals/events.txt

     Sent if the task has been revoked (Note that this is likely to be sent by more than one worker)

-* task-retried(uuid, exception, traceback, hostname, delay, timestamp)
+* task-retried(uuid, exception, traceback, hostname, timestamp)

-    Sent if the task failed, but will be retried in the future.
+    Sent if the task failed, but will be retried.
-    (**NOT IMPLEMENTED**)

 Worker Events
 =============